Study Away Policies

 WSU administration reserves the right to cancel a program at any time.

-Students with a documented disability may request reasonable accommodations; reasonable accommodations may not be available at all international destinations.
+Students with a documented disability may request reasonable accommodations, although they may not be available at all international destinations.

 Off-campus study in countries or regions which have a U.S. Department of State Travel Advisory above level 1 or 2 is only permitted under exceptional circumstances.
 Should a change in advisory level to a 3 or 4 come into effect prior to the beginning of a program, students shall work with Study Abroad to make alternate plans.